Pinpoint tests of microclimate control (cars from 08.2001)

 Go to K4

-• Is the measured resistance greater than 10 kΩ in both cases?
+• Is the measured resistance greater than 10 kOhm in both cases?

 Yes

-CHECK and, if necessary, REPLACE the EATC module.
-CHECK the system is working properly.
+CHECK and if necessary REPLACE the EATC module.
+CHECK that the system is operating correctly.

 No

-FIND and REPAIR short circuit «mass» in the electrical circuit 32-FA76 (white-blue) or 33-FA76 (yellow-blue) between the air recirculation damper position motor and the EATC module using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in circuit 32-FA76 (WH/BL) or 33-FA76 (YE/BL) between the air recirculation flap positioning motor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

-PINPOINT TEST L: ANTI-ICE SHUTTER MALFUNCTIONING (ONLY VEHICLES WITH EATC)
+PINPOINT TEST L: ANTI-ICE FLAP MALFUNCTIONING (EATC VEHICLES ONLY)

 STATES